Tarique Ahmed Siddique: Career

 Siddique was commissioned in the Corps of Engineers on 11 January 1975.
-He served as platoon leader and Company 2 i/c in Savar Engineering Brigade until 1976, when he was promoted to lieutenant.
-Promoted to Captain in 1979, he served as GSO-3 (Engrs) of Rangpur Cantonment and company commander in Bandarban.
-He was promoted to Major in 1983, he served as an adjutant of an Engineers Battalion in Alikadam till 1985 and as commander of a Bangladesh Rifles Battalion in Satkhira till 1987.
-Thereafter he served as Brigade Major of 21st Infantry Brigade in Jessore until 1989.
-He served in the DGFI from 1989, where he was promoted to Lieutenant Colonel in 1990.
+He served as platoon leader and company 2 i/c in the Savar Engineering Brigade until 1976, when he was promoted to lieutenant.
+Promoted to captain in 1979, he served as GSO-3 (Engrs) of Rangpur Cantonment and company commander in Bandarban.
+He was promoted to major in 1983.
+He served as an adjutant of an engineers battalion in Alikadam till 1985 and as commander of a Bangladesh Rifles battalion in Satkhira till 1987.
+He completed the Armed Forces War Course in 1984 and Staff College in India in 1987.
+Thereafter he served as brigade major of the 21st Infantry Brigade in Jessore until 1989.
+He served in the DGFI from 1989, where he was promoted to lieutenant colonel in 1990.
 He was removed from DGFI in 1991.
-From 1991 to 1994, he served as staff officer in Bangladesh Ansar Headquarters, when he went on UN Deputation to Zaire, and from 1994 to 1996, as deputy chief instructor in Engineer Centre and School of Military Engineering (ECSME).
-He was promoted to Colonel in 1996 and served for a time as commanding officer of 9 Engrs Battalion in Savar, and thereafter in the Directorate General of Forces Intelligence until 1998, after which he was assigned to the Special Security Force.
+From 1991 to 1993, he served as directing staff in the National Defence College, and from 1993 to 1995, he served as staff officer in Bangladesh Ansar headquarters, when he went on UN Deputation to Zaire.
+From 1995 to 1996, he served as deputy chief instructor in the Engineer Centre and the School of Military Engineering (ECSME).
+He was promoted to colonel in 1996 and served for a time as commanding officer of the 9 Engrs Battalion in Savar, and thereafter in the Directorate General of Forces Intelligence until 1998, after which he was assigned to the Special Security Force.

-He was promoted to Brigadier in 1999.
-From 2000 to 2001, he served as deputy commander of 9th Infantry Division (Bangladesh) From 17 November 2001 to 17 March 2002, he served as the engineer in chief of the Bangladesh Army.
-He was promoted to major general in 2003 and served as senior instructor (army) in Defense Services Command and Staff College (DSCSC) Mirpur.
+He was promoted to brigadier in 1999.
+From 2000 to 2001, he served as deputy commander of the 9th Infantry Division.
+From 17 November 2001 to 17 March 2002, he served as the engineer in chief of the Bangladesh Army.
+He was promoted to major general in 2003 and served as senior instructor (army) in the Defense Services Command and Staff College (DSCSC) Mirpur.

 After retirement from active service, he was appointed as chief of personal security to Sheikh Hasina when she was the opposition leader.
-He was present during 2004 Dhaka grenade attack which tried to assassinate Sheikh Hasina.
+He was present during the 2004 Dhaka grenade attack, which tried to assassinate Sheikh Hasina.
 He was appointed to the post of adviser to the prime minister in 2009.
-He advises the Prime Minister on anti-terrorism activities.
+He advised her on anti-terrorism activities.
 He inaugurated the Disaster Response Exercise and Exchange in 2016.
 He is a graduate of Defence Services Command & Staff College, Bangladesh.
-He has done RCDS course from Royal College of Defence Studies London, United Kingdom.
+He has done the RCDS course at the Royal College of Defence Studies London, United Kingdom.

 Controversies

-During his role as the security advisor of Prime Minister Sheikh Hasina, Siddique has been accused of extrajudicial killings, enforced disappearances and financial scandals.
+During his role as the security advisor of Prime Minister Sheikh Hasina, Siddique has been accused of extrajudicial killings, enforced disappearances, and financial scandals.